-- 6. If the application is found deficient in meeting the requirements in clause 3 (a-d) the City staff shall inform the applicant of the discrepancies and allow the applicant to choose to modify the application to bring the application into compliance or to withdraw the application and submit a new application under the applicable level of process. - 7.
+- 6. If the application is found deficient in meeting the requirements in clause 5 (a-d) the City staff shall inform the applicant of the discrepancies and allow the applicant to choose to modify the application to bring the application into compliance or to withdraw the application and submit a new application under the applicable level of process. - 7.
 If the applicant chooses to withdraw the application due to an incorrect fit with the requirements of the Level 2 Minor Subdivision and submit a new application under the appropriate process level, the fees paid for the original application shall be credited toward the new application fees. - 8.
-The Level 2 Minor Subdivision process may only be use once to divide a parcel.
-Subsequent applications to divide the property shall utilize Level 3 or Level 4 process.
+The Level 2 Minor Subdivision process may only be used once to divide a parcel.
+Subsequent applications to divide the property shall utilize the Level 3 or Level 4 process.
 If the lot to be divided is part of a platted subdivision the subdivision amendment process found in Section 21.8 of this Chapter is the appropriate application. - 9.
 The Minor Subdivision property owner may construct the required utility service connections with each building permit unless the required improvements include extension of pavement, curb and gutter and/or sidewalk along the frontage of the properties.
-Where surface improvements are required and in order to keep the surface improvements consistent, all improvements to the property frontages of each lot shall be completed under the first building permit issued for any lot in the Minor Subdivision. - d.
+Where surface improvements are required and in order to keep the surface improvements consistent, all improvements to the property frontages of each lot shall be completed by the property owners under the first building permit issued for any lot in the Minor Subdivision. - c.
 Level 3 Subdivision 4 lots or less: The purpose of this process is to divide property into 4 lots or less where dedication of additional utilities or public improvements are required to serve the property.
-The applicant shall submit an application meeting the requirements for a final plat subdivision process as described in Section 21.4.7 of this Chapter.
-A public hearing shall be held in a public Planning Commission meeting to fulfill the State requirements. - 1.
-Level 3 Subdivisions of four lots or less shall not be required to provide physical open space or fee in lieu for open space but shall be assessed the applicable park impact fee with each building permit. - e.
+The applicant shall submit an application meeting the requirements for a final plat subdivision process as described in Section 21.2.8, 21.2.9 and 21.4.7 of this Chapter.
+A public hearing shall be held in a public Planning Commission meeting to fulfill the State requirements.
+Approval of the Level 3 application shall occur with Planning Commission. - 1.
+Level 3 Subdivisions of four lots or less shall not be required to provide physical open space or fee in lieu for open space but shall be assessed the applicable park impact fee with each building permit. - d.
 Level 4 Subdivision Five Lots or Greater: The purpose of this process is to divide property into 5 or more lots or any division of property that requires dedication of offsite utilities or public improvements.
-The applicant shall submit an application meeting the requirements for a preliminary plat as described in Section 21.4.5 of this Chapter.
-Once the Preliminary Application has been approved by Staff, Planning Commission and the City Council in that order, the applicant can then move forward with submittal of an application for a final plat process as described in Section 21.4.7 of this Chapter.
+The applicant shall submit an application meeting the requirements for a preliminary plan as described in Section 21.2.7 and 21.4.5 of this Chapter.
+Once the Preliminary Application has been approved by Planning Commission the applicant can then move forward with submittal of an application for a Final Plat process as described in Section 21.2.8, 21.2.9 and 21.4.7 of this Chapter.
+The Final Plat shall be approved by the Planning Commission.
+The Applicant may be required to submit an application for a Planned Unit Development prior to submission of a Preliminary Application if the proposed project meets any of the criteria found in Section 21.5.